-West Yorkshire Police deals with nearly 5,000 missing person calls every year 20% of which are considered to be "high-risk".
+West Yorkshire Police deals with nearly 5,000 missing person calls every year, 20% of which are considered to be ‘high-risk’.
 The reasons why people go missing are complex and can be linked to their mental health, emotional or physical abuse, or exploitation.
-Every time a person goes missing, the police are put under great pressure to find them and work with partners to keep them safe.
-We need to work better together to tackle the root causes and prevent people from going missing in the first place, this will not only reduce the risk of harm for the individual but will also reduce the demand on our police service.
+Our aim will be to reduce the number of missing incidents and support those who go missing repeatedly.
+We need to continue to work together to identify why people go missing and address the root causes.
+This will not only reduce the risk of harm for the individual, and the impact on their family and friends, but also reduce the demand on our police service and partners.

 Missing People Priority Plan